 Clayton GA sits in Rabun County in the beautiful North Georgia Mountains.
 It’s moments from the North Carolina border…and a world away.
 You’ll find eclectic shops, waterfalls, great Southern food and so much more.
 We’ve got the scoop on how to spend your vacation – and where to stay!

 Clayton Georgia is a city in Rabun County within the United States.
 The population was 2,003 at the 2020 census.
 The city is the county seat of Rabun County and is located in the Blue Ridge Mountains and has a ton of outdoor activities to enjoy.

 - Minnehaha Falls.
 This a short, easy, kid-friendly hike on Lake Rabun in North Georgia, to a beautiful, towering, cascading waterfall (pictured above).

 - Warwoman Dell.
-This wooded hiking area includes two waterfalls along Bartram Trail – Becky Branch (shown in the title photo) and Martin Creek.
+This wooded hiking area includes two waterfalls along Bartram Trail – Becky Branch and Martin Creek.
 It’s an easy 1.5 mile loop to Beck Branch Falls, and the kids will enjoy it.